CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 and join or start a computing project for which Allas has been enabled.
 This can be done in the MyCSC user portal: [https://my.csc.fi]( https://my.csc.fi).

-Once you have Allas enabled you can access it for any machine or server that is connected to internet.
+Once you have Allas enabled you can access it from any machine or server that is connected to internet.
 This can be a your laptop, supercomputer at CSC, virtual machine in cloud or enven your phone.

 ## Accessing Allas from the web